bubblemanss/Guelph2015/README.md

 - theme its relating to
 - brief summary of how you think we should implement it

-The implementation we'll improve on if we choose the idea.
+The implementation of the idea we can improve on if we choose the idea.

+- Theme 1: Solid Waste collection schedule (seems easiest to do)
+- Theme 2: Solid Waste sorting tool
+- Theme 3: Guelph Transit adopt a bus stop
+- Theme 4: Guelph Transit managing bus stop amenities